 "Reading this essay by Shachar...is like getting the dream dinner invitation to hear cutting-edge thought on borders" (CHOICE magazine).

-Shachar is a global citizen at heart and the recipient of research excellence awards in four different countries (Canada, Israel, Germany, and the United States).
+Shachar is the recipient of research excellence awards in four different countries and four interrelated fields of study (law, ethics, political science, and international affairs).
 She has presented her work across the world and held visiting professorships in leading universities, including the Leah Kaplan Visiting Professor in Human Rights at Stanford Law School and the Jeremiah Smith Jr. Visiting Professor of Law at Harvard Law School.

 She was also a Member of the Institute for Advanced Study, Princeton, Fulbright Fellow, Distinguished Visiting Scholar at Princeton’s Law and Public Affairs Program (LAPA), Emile Noël Senior Fellow at NYU School of Law, Visiting Scholar at Harvard's Edmond J. Safra Center for Ethics, and the W. M. Keck Fellow in Legal Ethics and Professional Culture at Yale Law School.
 In recognition of her excellence in research and teaching as a faculty member at Toronto, she has received the University's Provostial Merit Increase Award for five consecutive years.
 Her work has appeared in leading law reviews, social science, and political philosophy journals, including the Yale Law JournalJournal of Political Philosophy, Ethics & International AffairsNYU Law Review, University of Chicago Law ReviewYale Journal of Law & the Humanities, Philosophy and Social Criticism, JurisprudencePolitical Theory, Perspectives on Politics, and Theoretical Inquiries in Law